MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-B-Standards-Implementation-Specifications-Health-Information-Technology/section-170.299.md

 ##### § 170.299 Incorporation by reference. #####

-Link to an amendment published at 85 FR 70082, Nov.
-4, 2020.

 (a) Certain material is incorporated by reference into this subpart with the approval of the Director of the Federal Register under 5 U.S.C.
 552(a) and 1 CFR part 51.
 To enforce any edition other than that specified in this section, the Department of Health and Human Services must publish a document in the Federal Register and the material must be available to the public.
 All approved material is available for inspection at U.S. Department of Health and Human Services, Office of the National Coordinator for Health Information Technology, 330 C Street SW., Washington, DC 20201, call ahead to arrange for inspection at 202-690-7151, and is available from the sources listed below.
 It is also available for inspection at the National Archives and Records Administration (NARA).
 For information on the availability of this material at NARA, call 202-741-6030 or go to *http://www.archives.gov/federal\_register/code\_of\_federal\_regulations/ibr\_locations.html*.

-(b) American National Standards Institute, Health Information Technology Standards Panel (HITSP) Secretariat, 25 West 43rd Street - Fourth Floor, New York, NY 10036, *http://www.hitsp.org.*
+(b) American National Standards Institute, Health Information Technology Standards Panel (HITSP) Secretariat, 25 West 43rd Street—Fourth Floor, New York, NY 10036, *http://www.hitsp.org.*

 (1) HITSP Summary Documents Using HL7 Continuity of Care Document (CCD) Component, HITSP/C32, July 8, 2009, Version 2.5, IBR approved for § 170.205.